section-engineering-education/engineering-education/content/articles/build-restful-services-in-go-with-an-idiomatic-approach/index.md

 So far, we have the *products* list and the handler template to serve the http requests.
 Now the question is, how do we pass the *Coffee* data from the `Product` structure to our `ServeHTTP` function.
 For that, Go's standard library offers us a package called `encoding/json`, used for encoding/decoding json data.
 You can read about it more [here](https://blog.golang.org/json).

 With the basic structure ready, we will define methods in the *products.go* file to return the `Product` data.
-The reason behind defining those data model functions inside *products.go* is to create abstraction.
+The reason behind defining those data model functions inside *products.go* is to create *abstraction*.

 Now, in the `products.go` file under *data* folder, we would need to create a function that returns us the list of `Product` as shown: